emvollmer/tufsegm_api/README.md

 ├── VERSION                 <- Version file indicating the version of the model │
 ├── tufsegm_api
-│   ├── README.md           <- Instructions on how to integrate your model with DEEPaaS.
+│   ├── README.md           <- Instructions on model integration with DEEPaaS.
-│   ├── __init__.py         <- Makes <your-model-source> a Python module
+│   ├── __init__.py         <- Makes tufsegm_api a Python module, contains main functions
-│   ├── ...                 <- Other source code files
+│   ├── utils.py            <- Helper functions
 │   └── config.py           <- Module to define CONSTANTS used across the AI-model python package │
 ├── api                     <- API subpackage for the integration with DEEP API